vanities/django-rest-template/README.md

 # Django Initialization

 A quick way to up a django server.
 Has an admin ui to manage data from a browser ([local](http://127.0.0.1:5000)) and an API to expose data.
 Includes Singleton models for configuration using django-solo, static file uploading with whitenoise, performance monitoring with django-silk, and jwt auth using djangorestframework-simplejwt.
 Has pre-commit hooks to lint and fix and a setup for github actions to run tests.
+See the admin on heroku here: [https://django-rest-template.herokuapp.com/](https://django-rest-template.herokuapp.com/).

 ## Requirements:
 1. [pre-commit](https://pre-commit.com/)